Skip to content

 Privacy controls

-You can download your data, manage research consent, request account deletion, and use required 2-step verification for account protection.
+Download raw data, manage research consent, request account deletion, and discard your physical sample.
+2-step verification is required for direct account access.

 Why You Can Trust This